-Nottingham International Film FESTIVAL - submission for 2018 now open
+Nottingham International Film FESTIVAL - submission for 2018 are now closed

 Bold and imaginative stories from the world of independent film.

 ‘The Queen of the Midlands’ is ready to embrace its 3rd edition of the Nottingham international film festival with the ethos of her most famous son, by bringing the riches of international film to the fair people of one of the U.K’s most historical cities.

 The Nottingham International Film Festival takes place throughout the city over a three day weekend on the 2nd to 4th November 2018.

 Nottingham’s moto of ‘virtue outlives death’ is as bold as the many stories that have been told about this world famous city and its rich history of story is at the very core of this annual event that finds and showcases original narratives from around the world.
 NOTTIFF is now looking to stand up and be counted within the international filmmaking community and with ever increasing distributor and industry attendance the future is looking strong for the festival and its growing associates.

 The official selection in past editions has featured exciting world and U.K premieres of feature length and short films from world cinema that portrayed everything from gripping indie thrillers to intriguing documentaries.
 Alumni premieres, line ups and guests have included Gabriel Byrne and Harvey Keitel starring LIES WE TELL, Ella Purnell’s ACCESS ALL AREAS, award winning doc ONE NOTE AT A TIME, Polish hit RAGE, SXSW’s INSATIABLE, and BAFTA winning OPERATOR.

 "I have been to a lot of festivals and that is the best I have ever seen my film projected!
 The sound and picture quality in the cinema are just stunning!"
 Philip Stevens, Director of Best UK Short The Knock.